M66B/FairEmail/docs/FAQ-en-rGB.md

 When needed you can save (raw) messages via the three-dots menu just above the message text and save attachments by tapping on the floppy icon.

-If you need to save on storage space, you can limit the number of days messages are being synchronized and kept for.
+If you need to save on storage space, you can limit the number of days messages are being synchronised and kept for.
 You can change these settings by long pressing a folder in the folder list and selecting *Edit properties*.

 <br />